 1. Kabak Bay

 If you want some hippy vibe, check out the tranquil Kabak Bay.
 To visit the Kabak Valley near Fathiye, hire a taxi to enjoy the jaw-dropping beauty.
 Or if you’re adventurous at heart, you can always opt for a day hike.
+It is one of the beautiful unexplored places in Turkey.

 Europe Holiday Packages On TravelTriangle